Hi, I'm Kayla. I teach the way I wish I'd been taught.

 If any of this sounds like you — say hola.

-Fill out the placement form and I'll write back personally.
+Fill out the placement form and we’ll write back with the right fit.
 We'll figure out where you are, what class fits, and whether KayLista is right for you.
 No pressure.